FAQ Guests

 I can’t attend in person.
 Will the event be broadcast live?
 Can I view it later?

 Yes to both!
 Guests can watch the ceremony live from the comfort of their homes.
-The live ceremony will be broadcast here on the day of the event.
+The live ceremony will be broadcast on the main Anderson commencement web page on the day of the event and the link on that page will remain accessible afterward.

 Close